teamdeeson/codex/docs/handbook/teams.md

 ## Chapter team

-The chapter is the professional group within the agency - for example development, creative or user experience.
+The chapter is the professional group within the agency - for example development, creative or delivery.

 The chapter is where professional learning, challenge and R&D happens.
 It’s also where professional line management takes place, including performance coaching and feedback.